-In this article, I am explaining what do to when AirPlay is not working properly and how to fix common AirPlay problems in macOS and iOS.
+In this article, I am explaining what do to when AirPlay is not working properly and how to fix common AirPlay problems in macOS, iOS, and iPadOS.

 Yesterday, I was trying to AirPlay a video (a Netflix movie) from my iPad device to our Apple TV.
 But it did not work.
 I kept seeing “Looking for Apple TV”.
 After completing a few basic troubleshooting techniques, I was able to fix the problem.

 You may be also experiencing similar problems.

 - You do not see your list of devices.

 - You see video but you do not hear the audio or you hear the audio but you do not see the video.

 - Your video quality is very low.

 - You are unable to turn off mirroring.

 - Your content is interrupted and you have significant lag.